rossbar/caltech-hpc-user-docs/quickstart.md

 The most important options are the `--data-path` and `--model-save-path` flags, which determine where the training data and training output will be stored.
 As a general rule of thumb, you should never store data in your home directory.
-Your home directory on hpc is capped at 50GB by default, and is not intended for storage/access of large data.
+Your home directory on HPC is capped at 50GB by default, and is not intended for storage/access of large data.
-**As a rule of thumb - your home directory should only be used for source code and environments**.
+**As a rule of thumb - your home directory should only be used for source code and virtual environments**.
 For more details on storage allocations on HPC, including central storage and scratch space, see [the official documentation][hpc-storage].